Vaei/PlayMontageByTag/README.md

 }
 ```

-Now you can add a `PlayMontageByTagAndWait` node to your ability blueprint and it should work.
+Now you can add a `PlayMontageAdvancedAndWait` node to your ability blueprint and it should work.

 Your next step will be to pass in a `FGameplayTag` for `MontageTag` and factor that in for `GetAbilityMontagesByTag`.
 For example `MontageTag.Weapon.SMG.Reload`.